gofractally/psibase/doc/psidk/src/format/schema.md

 - `{"option": {inner type}}` - an optional of inner type
 - `{"tuple": [{inner type}, ...]}` - a tuple of inner types
 - `{"array": [{inner type}, size]}` - a fixed-size array of inner type
+- `{"hex": size}` - a fixed-size byte array, represented as a hex string in JSON

 Built-in types live in a separate namespace from user-defined types to minimize conflicts in the future if more built-in types are added.